odpi/egeria/open-metadata-resources/open-metadata-demos/virtual-data-connector/igc-repository-proxy/README.md

 # IGC Repository Proxy

-The IGC Repository proxy is a server that provides an adapter for IBM Governance Catalog (IGC) that enables it to participate in an open metadata repository cohort.
+The IGC Repository proxy is a server that provides an adapter for [IBM Information Governance Catalog (IGC)](https://www.ibm.com/marketplace/information-governance-catalog) that enables it to participate in an open metadata repository cohort.

 Within the server are two connectors: